Yoshiko Kawashima: Espionage career

-In November 1927 at age 20, her brother and adoptive father arranged for her marriage in Port Arthur (also known as Ryojun) to Ganjuurjab, the son of Inner Mongolian Army general Babojab, who once led the Mongolian-Manchurian Independence Movement there in 1911.
+In November 1927 at age 20, Kawashima's brother and adoptive father arranged for their marriage in Port Arthur (also known as Ryojun) to Ganjuurjab, the son of Inner Mongolian Army general Babojab, who once led the Mongolian-Manchurian Independence Movement there in 1911.
 The marriage ended in divorce after only three years.
-She left Mongolia, and she first traveled to teeming coastal towns of China and lived a bohemian lifestyle for some years in Tokyo with a series of rich lovers, both men and women.
 Kawashima moved to the foreign concession in Shanghai.
-While in Shanghai, she met Japanese military attaché and intelligence officer Ryukichi Tanaka, who utilised her contacts with the Manchu and Mongol nobility to expand her network.
-She was living with Tanaka in Shanghai at the time of the Shanghai Incident of 1932.
+While in Shanghai, Kawashima met Japanese military attaché and intelligence officer Ryukichi Tanaka, who utilised Kawashima's contacts with the Manchu and Mongol nobility to expand Kawashima's network.
+Kawashima was living with Tanaka in Shanghai at the time of the Shanghai Incident of 1932.

 After Tanaka was recalled to Japan, Kawashima continued to serve as a spy for the general Kenji Doihara.
-She undertook undercover missions in Manchuria, often in disguise, and was considered "strikingly attractive, with a dominating personality, almost a film-drama figure, half tom-boy and half heroine, and with a passion for dressing up as a male.
-She possibly did this in order to impress the men, or she may have done it in order to more easily fit into the tightly-knit guerrilla groups without attracting too much attention".
+Kawashima undertook undercover missions in Manchuria, often in disguise, and was considered "strikingly attractive, with a dominating personality, almost a film-drama figure, half tom-boy and half heroine, and with a passion for dressing up as a male.
+[She] possibly did this in order to impress the men, or [she] may have done it in order to more easily fit into the tightly-knit guerrilla groups without attracting too much attention".